uq-eresearch/oztrack/readme.md

 * Provided by the [Department of Environment, Water, Population and Communities, Australian Government](http://www.environment.gov.au/).
 * Available under Agreement for the Supply of Data with the Department of Environment, Water, Population and Communities, Australian Government.

+The CAPAD layers are distributed in Shapefile format.
+To simplify layer management in OzTrack, we merge the `capad10_m_external` and `capad10_m_external_restricted` Shapefiles into a single Shapefile using the open-source QGIS application.
+In QGIS, select ''Vector > Data Management Tools > Merge shapefiles'' and enter the paths for the two Shapefiles.

+The resulting files should be placed under `$GEOSERVER_HOME/shapefiles/capad10_m_external_all/`.

 #### Commonwealth Marine Reserves Network

 * [Commonwealth Marine Reserves Network (2012)](http://www.environment.gov.au/metadataexplorer/full_metadata.jsp?docId={052C61B4-3662-4842-8B4D-15DC57B355FE})
 * Provided by the [Department of Environment, Water, Population and Communities, Australian Government](http://www.environment.gov.au/).
 * Available under Agreement for the Supply of Data with the Department of Environment, Water, Population and Communities, Australian Government.

+The Commonwealth Marine Research Network layer is distributed in Shapefile format.

+Files contained in the distribution should be placed under `$GEOSERVER_HOME/shapefiles/commonwealth_marine_reserves_network_2012/`.

 #### Natural Resource Management (NRM) Regions

 * [Natural Resource Management (NRM) Regions (2010)](http://www.environment.gov.au/metadataexplorer/full_metadata.jsp?docId={052C61B4-3662-4842-8B4D-15DC57B355FE})
 * Provided by the [Department of Environment, Water, Population and Communities, Australian Government](http://www.environment.gov.au/).
 * Available under the [Creative Commons Attribution 2.5 Australia](http://creativecommons.org/licenses/by/2.5/au/) licence.

+The NRM Regions layer is distributed in Shapefile format.

+Files contained in the distribution should be placed under `$GEOSERVER_HOME/shapefiles/NRM_Regions_2010/`.

 #### Interim Biogeographic Regionalisation for Australia (IBRA)